risawitama/verbose-potato/README.md

-## Where do rabbits go after they get married?
-On a bunny-moon.
+## I was going to get a brain transplant, but I changed my mind